JCSTJEAN/RSS-Job-Finder/README.md

 This Project is build in 3 parts.
 First I built an RSS feed scraper using some ideas from the internet to pull and organize RSS Feed information into lists for use.
 Then I made it display that information as text, and the last thing I did was make the browser open each city where the jobs are located in google maps.

+The RSS feed url can be changed in code or modified to be manual, but code is tailored specifically for the (2018) Stack Overflow RSS feed.

 FLOW OF THE PROGRAM :

 1. Read in user language that they are looking for jobs in.
 (It bases it off of Stack Overflows job listings)